wp-plugins/clickfunnels/readme.txt

 == Installation ==

-**Easy Installation**

-In your Wordpress dashboard go to Plugins > Add New and search for "clickfunnels" and you will be able to quickly install the latest version of the plugin.
+**Easy Installation**: In your Wordpress dashboard go to Plugins > Add New and search for "clickfunnels" and you will be able to quickly install the latest version of the plugin.

-Updates will be ready automatically and you will be notified in your dashboard.
+*Updates will be ready automatically and you will be notified in your dashboard.*

-**Manual Installation**

-Download the ClickFunnels Wordpress plugin .zip file.
+**Manual Installation**: Download the ClickFunnels Wordpress plugin .zip file.
 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation via a FTP and then activate the Plugin from Plugins page.

-**Setup Authenication Key**
+**How to Setup Authenication Key**

 Login to your ClickFunnels account and go to your Settings to get the authentication key, which is unique to your account.